 Space Rider will have the potential to allow:

-- experiments in microgravity;
+- free-flying applications such as experiments in microgravity;

 Space Rider way forward